 - 3 cloves garlic , chopped

-- 1 tbsp lemon grass. chopped *If substituting dried, use ½ the amount
+- 1 tablespoon lemon grass. chopped *If substituting dried, use ½ the amount

-- 2 tbsp agave * you can substitute liquid honey but you will need to use 3 tbsp of honey in place of agave
+- 2 tablespoon agave syrup * you can substitute liquid honey but you will need to use 3 tablespoon of honey in place of agave

 - ¾ cup rice vinegar